dstroe2000/simple-agent-construction-project/README.md

 ## Important Technical Choices
 - **Local-First AI**: No data leaves your machine; complete privacy and zero API costs
 - **Modular Design**: Tools are externalized in `tools.py` and loaded via a registry for easy extension and review
+- **Async Handling**: The agent and main loop are fully async, supporting streaming responses for fast, responsive interaction.
+- **Streamlit UI**: Modern chat interface with sticky input, chat bubbles, sidebar controls, and history management.
+- **Long-Term History**: All chat history is stored in a local SQLite database (`chat_history.sqlite`) for persistence across sessions, managed via `history.py`.
 - **Configurable System Prompt**: Easily change the assistant's behavior via the `.env` file
 - **Logging**: All interactions are logged for traceability and debugging
 - **No Manual Dependency Installation**: Uses uv's inline dependencies in script headers